Are the interns part-time or full-time?

 What expectations are required of me?

 We ask that you provide the intern with meaningful, challenging work that benefits your organization’s goals and the career interests of the student.
 We also ask that you complete 2 electronic evaluations of student performance, mid-way through and at the end of the internship, based on MBA/MSBA program requirements and employer expectations during the internship period.
-These interns receive course credit for the internship and your feedback can affect their grade.
+These interns receive course credit for the internship and your feedback can affect their grades.

 When is the pool of candidates available?